opral/monorepo/documentation/getting-started/introduction.md

         title="SDKs"
         icon="code"
         href="/documentation/sdk/overview"
-        description="Use a SDK if you didn't localized yet?"
+        description="Start with an SDK if you are not globalizing yet."
     /%}

 {% /QuickLinks %}